dmrimawi/ice_cream_web_app/README.md

 ### Webserver
 It is an EC2 machine with NGINX, that contains the [ice cream web app](https://github.com/dmrimawi/ice_cream_web_app) repository and the [machine-learner](https://github.com/dmrimawi/machine-learner) repository in the server configuration.

-During run-time, the web application allows the user first to classify the recipe given through the root (/) route, and insert new rating values for new recipes through the (/rate_some_recipe) route.
+During run-time, the web application allows the user first to classify the recipe given through the root (/) route, and insert new rating values for new recipes through the (/rate_some_recipe) route, and mainly these are two pages in the website:

+__Rating recipe__: Using a trained classifier model to classify given recipe ingredients from 1 to 5.

+__Adding new rate__: Allow the user to insert new ratings for new recipes or and existed ones.

-Rating some recipes will update the CSV data file with the new rates, and when the new records count reaches a specific number (in this project is set to 5 new records) the new CSV file will be pushed back to the [machine-learner](https://github.com/dmrimawi/machine-learner) repository to allow the machine learning server to train the classification model using the new data.
+Rating some new recipes will update the CSV data file with the new rates, and when the new records count reaches a specific number (in this project is set to 5 new records) the new CSV file will be pushed back to the [machine-learner](https://github.com/dmrimawi/machine-learner) repository to allow the machine learning server to train the classification model using the new data.

 ### Serverless
 This is the key service used to make the learning happens on-demand only.
 AWS Lambda function allows idle containers to wait for requests as a backend service and will only work if received a request.